Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 With the $SU(9)\times Sp(4)'\times U(1)_5$ gauge group constructed as described in the previous discussion, the next step is to break it down to the SM gauge group along with the dark color group.
 In this study, the symmetry breaking chain is given by

 Start with GUT breaking at the $\Lambda_{\rm GUT}$, where the $SU(2)_W$ gauge group is separated out.
-The $\Lambda_{\rm DU}$ represents the scale of Dark Unification, where the QCD sector is unified with the dark QCD sector.
-The $\Lambda_{\rm 5}$ is the breaking scale of the $U(1)'_5$ symmetry that originated from the $U(1)_5$.
+The $\Lambda_{\rm DU}$ represents the scale of Dark Unification (DU), where the QCD sector is unified with the dark QCD sector.
+The $\Lambda_{\rm 5}$ is the breaking scale of the $U(1)'_5$ gauge symmetry, which originates from the combination of $U(1)_5$ and a $U(1)$ subgroup of $SU(7)_{DU}$.
 The gauge group is ultimately broken down to the $SU(3)_C\times U(1)_{EM}$ along with the $Sp(4)_D$ dark color.
-Next, we look into each breaking step, discussing the scalar sector required and the masses generated.
+Next, we examine each symmetry-breaking step, discussing the scalar sector required and the particle masses generated.

 Start with the first breaking at the GUT scale $\Lambda_{\rm GUT}\sim 10^{16}$ GeV.
 A scalar field that transforms as an adjoint representation of $SU(9)$ (and as a singlet under $Sp(4)'\times U(1)_5$) is introduced with a non-zero vacuum expectation value (VEV) as